by Caroline von Fluegge-Chen

 Unless someone is hugely allergic to something, a bit of dairy, legumes, sugar, nuts, or whatever is not going to kill anyone.
 So instead of becoming obsessed with doing things “right” (there is no right), start enjoying food instead of fearing it.

-If we quit hating ourselves, stop viewing self-care as a burden, abandon feeling the need to be perfect, stop practicing avoidance, discontinue decision making based on appetite/winging it/lack of planning/fickleness then our entire attitude changes.
+If we quit hating ourselves, stop viewing self-care as a burden, abandon feeling the need to be perfect, stop practicing avoidance, and discontinue decision-making based on appetite/winging it/lack of planning/fickleness then our entire attitude changes.

 Food is an addiction.
 It is a drug.
 And like all addictions, we are going to cave to them or fight them.